 With our Prana Chai Original Masala Blend, you'll find 100% black ceylon tea, cardamom, cinnamon to add sweetness and warmth, peppercorns for a bit of kick, ginger for fresh tanginess, star anise to add a dark licorice flavour, and 100% Australian Honey.

 You can also get chai as tea bags, powders, and concentrates, but nothing beats the real thing ❤️

-Freight cost is determined by the weight, dimensions, and distance from our warehouse to the destination.
-Because of this, we can not estimate the freight cost BEFORE you enter your postcode.
+Shipping cost is determined by the weight, dimensions, and distance from our warehouse to the destination.
+Because of this, we can not estimate the shipping cost BEFORE you enter your postcode.
 To make it easier for you we offer free delivery for orders over $90.
-We are always working towards minimising the freight cost but we also need to keep in mind that your pack is tracked at all times and the real-time tracking info is shared with you.
+We are always working towards minimising the shipping cost but we also need to keep in mind that your pack is tracked at all times and the real-time tracking info is shared with you.